ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 Abnormal levels of key nutrients directly impact brain chemistry, behaviour and mental health.
 Some individuals may be unable to retain certain nutrients, while others may have difficulty excreting them.
 These biochemical predispositions can often run in families.

-The process starts with assessment: An in-depth questionnaire, consultation and recommended lab tests.
+The process starts with assessment: questionnaire, consultation and lab tests.

 ADHD and Auditory Integration Training - BrightBeatz